julio641742/gnome-shell-extension-reference/REFERENCE.md

 - FrequentView:
 - ViewStackLayout:
 - AppDisplay:
-- AppSearchProvider:
+- AppSearchProvider: Handles finding apps matching search item(s)
 - FolderView:
 - FolderIcon:
 - AppFolderPopup:
-- AppIcon:
+- AppIcon: An icon for an app
-- AppIconMenu:
+- AppIconMenu: The `right-click` menu of an App containing the relevant actions `New Window/Remove from favourites/Add to favourites/etc`

 ## appFavorites.js
-- AppFavorites: Handles your list of app favourites - updates the list when you choose `Add to Favourite`, provides API for you to add/remove from your favourites
+- AppFavorites: Handles your list of app favourites - updates the list when you choose `Add to Favourite`, provides API for you to `add/remove` from your favourites

 ## audioDeviceSelection.js
 - AudioDeviceSelectionDialog: